 This means it's critical that you COMPLETELY cut out cigarettes when vaping.

-If you only half-ass it, and that even means smoking 1-2 cigarettes a day, you potentially negate most of the benefits associated with vaping.
+If you only half-ass it, and that even means smoking 1-2 cigarettes a day, based on this study we can say that you potentially negate most of the benefits associated with vaping.

-What the researchers further stress is that vaping is not 100% safe, and to reduce your health risk to 0%, you need to cut out any nicotine products.
+What the researchers further stress is that vaping is not 100% safe if you use e-liquids with nicotine, and to reduce your health risk to 0%, you need to cut out any nicotine products.